 Store leftover cooked pasta in an airtight container in the fridge for no longer than 24 hours.
 Then, heat it back up in a skillet with some olive oil and fresh basil and parmesan sprinkled on top.
 Serve and enjoy!

-In the mood for comforting pasta?
-Check out these other delicious recipes:
+Check out these other delicious Italian pasta dishes:

 Rigatoni Arrabbiata